Sciatica and Severe Low back pain

 By Ehren Allen, Certified Manual Therapist/Physical Therapist

 Sciatica can come from Severe Low Back Pain

-One common cause of severe low back pain is sciatica.
-The sciatic nerve is one the larger neural structures in the body.
-The sciatic nerve starts at the low back region and runs through the buttock and down the back of the leg.
+One common cause of Sciatica is Severe Lower Back Pain.
+The sciatic nerve is one of the larger neural structures in the body.
+Also, This nerve starts at the low back region and runs through the buttock and down the back of the leg.
 The sciatic nerve controls many muscles of the lower leg and also passes sensory information to the brain.
-When the sciatic nerve becomes irritated and inflamed it results in sciatica.

 - Pain in the low back which may radiate down the back of your leg and buttock.

 - Pain that is described from the buttock to the foot.

 - The patient may present with numbness and/or weakness in the lower extremity.

 Sciatica normally only affects one leg.
 Many times it starts in the low back and can be severe and very debilitating.
 JOI Rehab has a dedicated spine center with specially trained spinal clinicians that offer effective rehab options.
 First, laser and massage can help ease the acute pain.
 Next, when the pain is controlled, advancement with functional mobilization and core strengthening is implemented.
 The final phase is learning an effective home program to manage on your own.